Safe, Comfortable Surgical Treatments

 Frequently Asked Questions

-Your recovery period depends on several factors, such as the type of procedure you’ll undergo and your overall oral health.
+Your recovery period depends on several factors, such as the type of procedure and your overall oral health.
 On average, patients typically need a few days to recover from oral surgery.
 During the first few days, your body will work on repairing the surgical site.

-- Rinse your mouth with warm salt water
+- Rinsing your mouth with warm salt water

-- Avoid alcohol, caffeine, and tobacco
+- Avoiding alcohol, caffeine, and tobacco

-- Stay hydrated throughout your recovery
+- Staying hydrated throughout your recovery

-- Take medication as prescribed
+- Taking medication as prescribed

 Here are the foods you can eat during your recovery: